walter-weinmann/py-mathx-lab/docs/experiments.md

 This page is the public “gallery” of experiments.

+If you are new to the idea of *mathematical experimentation*, start with {doc}`mathematical-experimentation`.

 **Conventions**
 - Experiments are identified by stable IDs: **E001, E002, …**
 - Each experiment should document: